amadeus4dev/developer-guides/docs/examples/prototypes.md

 # Prototypes

-Would you like to explore the applications that you could build with Amadeus Self Service APIs?
+Would you like to explore the applications that you could build with Amadeus Self-Service APIs?
 We have prototypes available in [GitHub](https://github.com/amadeus4dev).